BarbeRousseLibre/hermessenger/README.md

 \* *This doesn't seems like the most efficient way tho, it needs to be [cached](https://github.com/vlucas/phpdotenv/issues/207) and as it is, it's not.*

-# Release - 0.1.4
+# Release - 0.2

-This is a beta as it is for now (0.1.4).
+This is a beta as it is for now (0.2).

 Some wanted and important features are still missing and will be added in futur releases.

-I will say this once: **DO.NOT.USE.THIS.IN.A.PRODUCTION.ENVIRONMENT!**
+I will say this once again and a last time: **DO.NOT.USE.THIS.IN.A.PRODUCTION.ENVIRONMENT!**

 It is **not** ready, simple as that.
 The features, directories and files hierarchy, workflow and… everything actually, will probably changes deeply in the next releases.

 This is a newbie project, keep that in mind.

-**If you are looking for a strong and bullet-proof project, this is actually not the case.**
+**If you are looking for a strong and bullet-proof project, this is actually not the case as it is for now.**

 ### Roadmap